 Children and non-offending caregivers are asked to arrive about 30 minutes before the child’s forensic interview begins, so the caregiver has time to relax, fill out their paperwork and get a cup of coffee while the child has time to play in our play room, get a snack and become acclimated with our house and the vibe here.
 The duties of a child hospitality volunteer are helping out our Client Relations Specialist/Receptionist with providing the snacks and coffee and really just being friendly to and chatting/playing with the families and children to help them relax and feel safe on what is most likely a very stressful and upsetting day for them.
 As a child and family hospitality volunteer, you will be encouraged to initiate crafts, organize the play room, restock the snack, drink and coffee stations, and do other small duties to provide support for our team.
 Because you will work directly with children, you will be required to complete a background check and make a $15 donation to cover the cost.

-If you’re interested in volunteering as a child hospitality volunteer, contact Camden to receive the volunteer application and background check form.
+If you’re interested in volunteering as a child hospitality volunteer, contact Danielle to receive the volunteer application and background check form.

 Our need: Always